jumbenylon/Registrar-Module/fred/README.md

 # .ind.mom registrar module
-This repository will have files for a SparrowHost registry epp client module for WHMCS.
+This repository will have files for Sakurahost registry epp client module for WHMCS.
-Create a folder and name it 'fred'.
+Create a folder and name it 'fred' on the public html folder.

 Edit the config.php file with the appropriate data given by the registry.
 Copy the folder 'fred' to 'YOUR_PATH_TO_WHMCS/modules/registrars/' Click then on "Products / Services" => "Domain Registrars"